 Our ability to generate sales depends on consumer demand for our products and retail customers' decisions to carry our products, which are, in part, affected by general economic conditions in our markets.
-Although our consumer products generally are consumer staples and less vulnerable to decreases in discretionary spending than other products, in 2018, many of the product categories in which we operate continued to experience pricing pressures, and weak or inconsistent consumer demand.
-Some customers have responded to economic conditions by increasing their private label offerings (primarily in the dietary supplements, diagnostic kits and oral analgesics categories), and consolidating the product selections they offer to the top few leading brands in each category.
+While a vast majority of our products are consumer staples and less vulnerable to decreases in discretionary spending than other products, an increasing number of our products, particularly those from our recent acquisitions, are more durable in nature and are more likely to be affected by consumer decisions to control spending.
+Some customers have responded to economic conditions by increasing their private label offerings (primarily in the dietary supplements, diagnostic kits and oral analgesics categories), launching their own brands, and consolidating the product selections they offer to the top few leading brands in each category.
 In addition, an increasing portion of our product categories is being sold by club stores, dollar stores, mass merchandisers and internet-based retailers.
 These factors have placed downward pressure on our sales and gross margins.

-We expect a competitive marketplace in 2019 due to new product introductions by competitors and continuing competitive pricing pressures.
+We expect a competitive marketplace in 2020 due to new product introductions by competitors.
 In this environment, we intend to continue to aggressively pursue several key strategic initiatives: maintain competitive marketing and trade spending, tightly control our cost structure, continue to develop and launch new and differentiated products, and pursue strategic acquisitions.
 We also intend to continue to grow our product sales globally and maintain an offering of premium and value brand products to appeal to a wide range of consumers.

 We derive a substantial percentage of our revenues from sales of laundry detergent.
 The continued customer demand for these products are critical to our future success.
 As a result, any commercialization, delays or reduction of sales of these products, in the event that our diversification efforts discussed below are not successful, could have a material adverse effect on our business, financial condition and operating results.
 In addition, there continues to be significant product competition in the gummy vitamin category.
-The category has grown from eight competitors to 30 in the last five years.
-We continue to evaluate and vigorously combat these pressures through, among other things, new product introductions and increased marketing and trade spending.
+The category has grown from six brands to over 50 in the last eight years.
+Moreover, condom usage has declined, as a result of a lower 18 to 24-year old population, alternate birth control options, less fear of HIV, less sex acts and, increased competition, all of which have contributed to lower demand for our product.
+We continue to evaluate and vigorously address these pressures through, among other things, new product introductions and increased marketing and trade spending.
 However, there is no assurance that the category will not decline in the future and that we will be able to offset any such decline.

-We are continuously focused on strengthening our key brands, such as ARM & HAMMER, OXICLEAN, TROJAN, L'IL CRITTERS and VITAFUSION, BATISTE and WATERPIK, through the launch of innovative new products, which span various product categories, including premium and value household products supported by increased marketing and trade spending.
+We are continuously focused on strengthening our key brands, such as ARM & HAMMER, OXICLEAN, TROJAN, L'IL CRITTERS and VITAFUSION, BATISTE, WATERPIK, and FLAWLESS, through the launch of innovative new products, which span various product categories, including premium and value household products supported by increased marketing and trade spending.
 There can be no assurance that these measures will be successful.

-In the domestic business, seven out of 11 "power brands" met or exceeded category growth for the full year 2018.
-Our global product portfolio consists of both premium (65% of total worldwide consumer revenue in 2018) and value (35% of total worldwide consumer revenue in 2018) brands, which we believe enables us to succeed in a range of economic environments.
+In the domestic business, ten out of 12 "power brands" met or exceeded category growth for the full year 2019.
+Our global product portfolio consists of both premium (63% of total worldwide consumer revenue in 2019) and value (37% of total worldwide consumer revenue in 2019) brands, which we believe enables us to succeed in a range of economic environments.
 We intend to continue to develop a portfolio of appealing new products to build loyalty among cost-conscious consumers.